Ready for Winter in Alberta

 Alberta is big on festivals, and the province doesn’t stop just because it’s a little cold.

 Jasper in January is one that we’ve enjoyed once before and are eager to get to again.
 Not just for the ongoing events (an annual chilli cook-off, a street party with fireworks, and much more), but for the quintessential winter activities that ensures visitors to Jasper embrace the season.
 Think skating on a mountain pond and hiking in an ice canyon.

 The Silver Skate Festival in Edmonton has to happen too.
 For the third year in a row, it will be highlighted by the presence of massive, acre-sized ice castles which will hopefully be ready to go for the holiday season (weather depending).

 The hoodoos are unique and magical all on their own (so we finally discovered this summer), but I am eager to see them under a dusting of snow.
 With our new winter tires we’re planning some more road trips through the southern part of our province to see more of thi area which we now cal home.
 This time our goal will be to see it all under a white blanket, and if we’re lucky, some northern lights action while we’re at it.

 It can be easy to forget that those inevitable week-long stretches are really just small blemishes on the year here, given that a big swath of Alberta actually holds the title of Sunniest Place in Canada.
 But for those days when roads are good and activities beckon, you’ll see me out there in the purpliest purple jacket you ever did see.

+There are so many great things to do in Alberta.
 Now I’m just waiting for winter to get here!